tradingstrategy-ai/docs/source/glossary.rst

         Active strategies in algorithmic trading differ from passive strategies, which simply follow the market and hold assets for the long-term, in that they actively seek to generate higher returns through regular buying and selling of assets.
 This can involve taking advantage of short-term market movements, or making trades based on a variety of market indicators and economic data.

         `Read more <https://www.investopedia.com/articles/active-trading/11/four-types-of-active-traders.asp>`__.

+        See also

+        - :term:`Trading strategy`

+        - :term:`Directional strategy`

+        - :term:`Passive strategy`

+    Passive strategy

+        Passive investing is a long-term :term:`trading strategy` for building wealth by buying securities that mirror stock market indexes and holding them long term.

+        A passive strategy involves minimal trading in the market, with investors buying and holding a diversified mix of assets to match, but not beat, the performance of an index.
+        The passive investing strategy is based on the premise that a low-cost, well-diversified portfolio will produce an average market return.

+        Often, in :term:`decentralised finance`, passive strategies aims to beat :term:`risk-free rate` without any additional :term:`exposure` and :term:`drawdown`.

+        See also

+        - :term:`Trading strategy`

+        - :term:`Active strategy`

+        - :term:`Yield farming`

+        - :term:`Exposure`

+        - :term:`Drawdown`

     Non-custodial